Calimerico/javamentor/SOLID.md

 ### SOLID principles - Explanation and real world example

+#### Single Responsibility principle - one class should have one responsibility

 Let's say you have to create program that goes to your favorite website for concerts and write information about those concerts into excel file.
 You would like to collect information only about future concerts.
  If concert is in the past, you would not like to scrap that concert.